10 Delicious & Easy Ways To Add Vegetables to Breakfast

 But, why?
 Why do you want to bother adding vegetables to breakfast?
 Do you need to?

 Nope, you don’t have to add veggies to breakfast…especially if you and your crew are eating oodles of vegetables later in the day.

 However, with daily recommendations of 2-3 cups of vegetables for adults (source) and 1-3 cups daily for children (depending on age) (source), some people really struggle with getting their veggies in!
-Which is why having some tried-and-true veggie-loaded breakfast recipes can be oh so helpful.
+Which is why having some tried-and-true easy ideas for breakfast that are also veggie-loaded can be oh-so helpful.